 Trinity Martin's second multi-home run game of the season.

-"I stand by the rule that I sit on the first 'meatball' pitch," said Martin.
+"I stand by the rule that I sit on the first 'meatball' pitch," Martin said.
 "If it is not there, I leave it, but tonight she just happened to give it to me."

 Martin started the inning with a bang, but more was to come.
-Catcher
+GCU sophomore catcher

 Tinley Lucas singled two pitches later to left field, followed by a bunt single from junior third baseman